Oshin: Running an eatery in Sakata

-One day, Oshin is informed that the madam at Kagaya is seriously ill and unlikely to recover.
-Oshin visits the Kagayas in time to bid the madam a final farewell.
+One day, Oshin is informed that the madam at Kaga-ya is seriously ill and unlikely to recover.
+Oshin visits the Kaga-yas in time to bid the madam a final farewell.
 Masao, Kayo's husband comes to offer incense, but Kayo wants him sent away as she is unable to forgive him for having a child with another woman.
-Oshin convinces Kayo to give Masao one more chance as Kagaya needs an heir.
-Plans are made for Masao to move back into the Kagaya household.
+Oshin convinces Kayo to give Masao one more chance as Kaga-ya needs an heir.
+Plans are made for Masao to move back into the Kaga-ya household.

 When Kayo learns of Oshin's situation, she persuades Oshin to stay in Sakata and open a shop.
-Oshin decides to open a simple eatery, with a loan from the Kagayas.
+Oshin decides to open a simple eatery, with a loan from the Kaga-yas.

 Oshin's eatery has no customers on its first day.
 After advertising for 3 days, the eatery begins to do well.
 As Kayo's father and husband have now taken over the business, Kayo decides to help out at Oshin's eatery.
 Kayo is surprised and touched when Masao agrees to let her do so.

 One evening a drunk customer comes to the eatery demanding sake.
 Oshin informs him that she does not serve sake and asks him to leave.
 The customer becomes increasingly belligerent until Kayo finally brings him sake, telling Oshin that they will be able to make more profit this way.
 Oshin is reluctant as she did not want the eatery turning into a bar.

 Eventually the local yakuza turn up at the eatery to stop Oshin from selling sake as her low prices are hurting the business of other bars.
 As they begin to destroy the shop, Kayo is terrified and tells the yakuza they will comply, but Oshin is utterly adamant that she will not give in to them.
 Insisting that they take the matter outside, the yakuza are surprised when Oshin gives the formal yakuza greeting of Ken's house in Tokyo.
 Soon, they are all enjoying warm sake in Oshin's eatery, where the local yakuza express their admiration for Oshin, calling her sister and promising their protection.
 Oshin confesses to Kayo later that in fact she is not part of Ken's yakuza house, but had learned the greeting from him.

-Oshin's eatery is now doing well enough to support Ryuzo, Oshin and Yu.
-Oshin has been writing to Ryuzo regularly for a year but has never received a reply.
-Little does she know that Kiyo has been intercepting Oshin's letters, so Ryuzo does not even know where Oshin lives.
-Oshin decides to write to Ryuzo one last time.
-If Ryuzo does not reply, she will give up on him.
+Oshin's eatery is now doing well enough to support Ryūzō, Oshin and Yū.
+Oshin has been writing to Ryūzō regularly for a year but has never received a reply.
+Little does she know that Kiyo has been intercepting Oshin's letters, so Ryūzō does not even know where Oshin lives.
+Oshin decides to write to Ryūzō one last time.
+If Ryūzō does not reply, she will give up on him.